 The Dependent Child Care Fund provides dependent child care assistance for professorial rank faculty members attending professional development events such as academic conferences.
 Awards from the fund may be used by recipients for dependent care at a conference, or at an alternative location (including at home), and may include those expenses incurred in transporting a caregiver.

-Eligible members of the faculty may submit more than one request (and receive more than one grant) within a given academic year, up to a net (post-tax) maximum of $500 in funding per academic year.
+Eligible members of the faculty may submit more than one request (and receive more than one grant) within a given fiscal year, up to a net (post-tax) maximum of $500 in funding per fiscal year (July 1 - June 30).

 Requests should be submitted to the Office of the Dean of the Faculty (Room 9 Nassau Hall) at least two weeks prior to an event requiring dependent care, and must include the following:

 - The name and home department of the faculty member

 - Name, age, and home address of the dependent(s) receiving child care

 - A description of the dependent’s relationship to the applicant

 - A description of the conference or other event associated with this request, including date(s) and location, and of the faculty member’s role in the event (e.g. panel organizer, paper presenter)

 - A detailed budget noting anticipated expenses that are above and beyond those normally incurred.
 This should include information about travel and accommodations for the dependent(s) (and possibly the caregiver) if relevant to the budget, as well as a description of the planned care (the provider’s name, the provider’s relationship to the applicant, the location of the care, hourly cost, etc.)